project-machine/puzzlefs/README.md

 ### License

-stacker is released under the [Apache License, Version 2.0](LICENSE), and is:
+puzzlefs is released under the [Apache License, Version 2.0](LICENSE), and is:

 Copyright (C) 2020-2021 Cisco Systems, Inc.